jooaodanieel/GCommit/CONTRIBUTING.md

 If you'd like to submit a change, please create a Pull-Request.
 There are some [issues][1] in the repository you can base you're contribution on.

+Don't forget to add yourself as a contributor to the project README section!

 ## Disclaimer

 As a project decision, I chose Python as programming language because is almost